 - To return to the Approvals and Student Test Settings window without confirming settings, select [Cancel].

 Figure 16.
 Part of the Test Settings page for a selected student

-If the settings are incorrect, the test examiner should select [Cancel].
-The test examiner must report the incorrect test settings such as an accommodation to the site ELPAC coordinator, who will update them as required in TOMS and reschedule the student’s testing.
+If the settings are incorrect, the TE should select [Cancel].
+The TE must report the incorrect test settings, such as an accommodation, to the site ELPAC coordinator, who will update them as required in TOMS and reschedule the student’s testing.
 The update, once made, may take up to 24 business hours to appear in the Test Administrator Interface.
 After a student’s test settings are corrected, the student must sign in and request approval again.
-For Initial ELPAC, test examiners can a designated support that a student might need for testing directly unto the Test Settings page for the student.
+For the Initial ELPAC, TEs can assign a designated support that a student might need for testing directly on the Test Settings page for the student.

 If audio issues occur, do the following: